apache/echarts-doc/en/api/action.md

 ### takeGlobalCursor

 The switch of the brush.
 This action can make the mouse enabled/disabled to brush.
-In fact, the brush buttons in [toolbox](option.html#toolbox.feature.brush) just use this aciton.
+In fact, the brush buttons in [toolbox](option.html#toolbox.feature.brush) just use this action.

 This event corresponding to this action is [globalCursorTaken](~events.globalCursorTaken).